seananderson/metafolio/inst/ms/ms.md

 conservation actions that promote environmental response diversity is critical to developing stable ecological systems [@mori2013].
-However, merely measuring environmental response diversity in real ecological systems is challenging [albiet possible; @thibaut2012].
+However, merely measuring environmental response diversity in real ecological systems is challenging [albeit possible; @thibaut2012].
 Therefore, one realistic solution may be to create general guidelines from a small number of intensively-monitored systems in which we can associate changes in synchrony of populations with changes in conservation regimes [e.g. @moore2010; @carlson2011].